drug-design/course/docs/chapters/3d-qsar.md

 ### SOMFA

-SOMFA (self-organizing molecular field analysis, developed by D. Robinson et al.) is an approach where the fields are calculated as in CoMFA however their values are multiplied by the activity of the molecule expressed on a scale where the most active molecules have positive values and the least active molecules have negative values.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/somfa-673e15ac'><i class='fa fa-play' aria-hidden='true'></i></button>SOMFA (self-organizing molecular field analysis, developed by D. Robinson et al.) is an approach where the fields are calculated as in CoMFA however their values are multiplied by the activity of the molecule expressed on a scale where the most active molecules have positive values and the least active molecules have negative values.
 Therefore the most active and least active molecules have higher values than the less interesting ones, which are close to the mean activity.
 This form of descriptor filtering intends to increase the quality of the correlation.

 ![](https://media.drugdesign.org/course/3d-qsar/somfa.png){: loading=lazy }